 This concludes the major rules of the "stationary" zone offense.
 Again, the ball moves the zone (quick perimeter passing), and our post players do most of the moving inside.

-Get the rest of the Kansas Zone Offense in the Premium Members section and the Deluxe USB and downloads.
+Get the rest of the Kansas Zone Offense in the Premium Members section and the Playbook download.
 It also includes the "Motion" 2-3 Zone Offense.

 I think both of these zone offenses would work well against not only the 2-3 zone, but also against match-up zone defenses because of the "hi-lo" action that occurs with these offenses.